courtneylun98/CTFWriteups/ctf.show/ctfshow-rookie.md

 # CTF.Show - Rookie Questions (CTF秀 - 萌新题)

-#### This page will be a mixutre of Chinese and English just becasue the platform is in Chinese but I'm not sure on the terminologies in Chinese.
+**This page will be in a mixutre of Chinese and English just becasue the platform is in Simplifed Chinese but I'm yet to be comfortable writing writeups in Chinese.**

 Platform: [CTF.Show](https://ctf.show/)